nattapong3912/website/_docs/index.md

 ## How to Join

 To join you need to go to **Multiplayer** and then search for the Server with the UID.
-If you wanna have it "pinned" into the Room List just favorite it by Clicking **Favorite**.
+If you wanna have it "pinned" into the Room List just favorite it by Clicking **Favorite**, then just in the room list click **Favorite** and the server will be there.